What is qualifying childcare?

 What are relevant childcare charges?

-Relevant childcare charges mean childcare that is registered or approved by the appropriate authorities, such as Ofsted.
+Relevant childcare charges mean charges for childcare that is registered or approved by the appropriate authorities, such as Ofsted.
 Your childcare provider should be able to provide you with a registration number.
 It is important you check with the authority to make sure their status is current and you should make sure that they renew their registered or approved status each year.

+Some types of childcare that provide face to face tuition or supervised activity may be regarded as relevant childcare charges.
+Activity clubs such as ballet lessons and football clubs or tuition classes may be registered with OFSTED or the equivalent and DWP have said they will need to decide case by case whether these are reasonable and relevant childcare for universal credit.
 If you use childcare that is not registered or approved then you will not qualify for help with childcare costs through UC.
 If your provider was registered and then that registration lapses, you must inform DWP immediately.

 What does not count as a relevant childcare charge?

 The amount of childcare charges paid by you can be reduced if the DWP consider them to be excessive when considering the amount of paid work you are doing relative to your childcare costs.
-For example if you work 16 hours but claim childcare for 40 hours, DWP may consider whether this is excessive.
+For example, if you work 16 hours but claim childcare for 40 hours, DWP may consider whether this is excessive.

 Childcare charges are also reduced by any amount that is met by an employer (such as through childcare vouchers) or some other person or out of funds provided by the Government in connection with participation in work related activity or training.